arelysrsd87/UFOs-Challenge/README.md

 ## Search by shape
 User can input a shape name on the "Enter Shape" field and press Enter.
 The results will filter accordingly and displayed on the filtered table.
 Example for the triangle shape:
 ![triangle](https://github.com/arelysrsd87/UFOs-Challenge/blob/main/images/triangle.png).
-## Reset table to unfilted state
+## Reset table to unfiltered state
-To reset table to unfiltered state, user can delete
+To reset table to unfiltered state, user can delete search criteria for search field and press Enter.
+This will return the table to the unfiltered state.
 # Summary
 ## Drawback
 -